 Galda + Leuchter is a Berlin, Germany and Madison, Wisconsin-based German books supplier.
 You can search their database and request that they deliver books to you.

 3. Dussmann, das KulturKaufhaus

 Bookstores are still a large part of culture and everyday life in Germany, so if you want to support one of these institutions by shopping there, you can order e-books from Dussmann, a giant bookstore on Friedrichstrasse in the heart of Berlin.
 The store stocks a wide variety of German and English tomes (along with stationery and office supplies).

 Ready to start reading?
 Peruse the list of books below and pick the perfect tale to captivate your interest and jumpstart your German.

-Whether you decide to pick up one of these six books or to find your own easy German book, you should get started on German reading as soon as possible, following the tips above to facilitate your learning process.
+Whether you decide to pick up one of these 14 books or to find your own book to learn German, you should get started on German reading as soon as possible, following the tips above to facilitate your learning process.

 There’s nothing like reading fiction to jumpstart learning another language!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.